Wellness & Health Information

 Helping someone suffering from an overdose.

-The class is a blend of working on your own and four hours of online learning working with other members.
-For more details or to enroll in a class, call Nelson Simpson at
+The class is a blend of learning on your own and four hours of online learning working with other members.
+For more details or to enroll in a class, call Nelson Simpson at 505-288-4211.

 Learn more about Mental Health First Aid